MediciHouse07/Learning_Records/Book_microeconomic_MWG.md

 2023/05/06

 - preference sign is a choice function, it can be putted into choice structure, as the second parameter
-- proposition 1.D.1 where does z come from
+- proposition 1.D.1 where does z come from, OK z is all z belongs to B'